Chart Color Schemes

 SOURCE: Planning portals and council registers, compiled by AreaSearch.
 Distance & bearing measured from the suburb midpoint.

-Ten projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Quality Water for Wannon Program (Port Fairy component), Port Fairy East Beach Landfill Coastal Adaptation Plan, Port of Port Fairy Master Plan Implementation, and East Beach Upgrades.
-The following list details those likely to be most relevant:.
+Local infrastructure projects, major works, and planning updates are primary drivers of regional performance.
+AreaSearch has identified 10 projects that are expected to influence the local area.
+Key initiatives include the Quality Water for Wannon Program (Port Fairy component), the Port Fairy East Beach Landfill Coastal Adaptation Plan, the Port of Port Fairy Master Plan Implementation, and East Beach Upgrades, with details on the most significant works provided below.

 Professional plan users can use the search below to filter and access additional projects.